maffinyep/seranade-docs/model/readme.md

 ## What if `ID` disclosure is an issue

 In the V0 Model, `monitor`, `dottori` and `analista` share `PID` knowledge.
-This can be see as a weakness in separation of duty: basically the same `ID` is used to identify both sensible attributes and identifiers.
-Table encryption will for sure mitigate reidentification risk, until tables will remain encrypted.
-In case of data disclosure or leakage, a better implementation should obstruct joins between tables.

-Let change `PID` to `XID` in `PatientDetail`, and remove the relationships between entities and the `Patient` table (that in the previous ER is used as a lookup table).
+This doesn't properly follow the principle of Separation of Duty: a same `ID` links sensible attributes and identifiers.
+In the event of disclosure or leak of a table every other table will be directly matchable to the disclosed information.

+A more secure implementation implementation should obstruct joins between tables as much as possible.
+This can be done by making the IDs unique between all the tables.

 ```mermaid
 erDiagram